troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Architecture Type: Multi‑Agent System

 Architecture Overview
-This project implements a two‑agent collaborative architecture designed to transform unstructured academic content into a clean, actionable assignment summary.
+The project uses a three‑agent collaborative architecture made to change unstructured academic content into a clean, actionable homework summary.

 Extraction Agent
-Uses a fine‑tuned BERT‑style model (or LLM‑based extraction pipeline) to identify key components from raw text: requirements, deadlines, deliverables, file formats, constraints, and grading criteria.
-It converts messy, inconsistent instructions into a structured intermediate representation.
+Uses a fine‑tuned BERT‑style model (or (IDP) intelligent document processing pipeline) to spot key features from raw text: requirements, due dates, deliverables, file types, limitations, and grading criteria.
+It transforms disorganized, incompatible directions into a structured intermediate representation.

 Task Planner Agent
 Takes the extracted information and organizes it into a coherent task plan.
 It classifies tasks (reading, writing, coding, research, submission steps), identifies dependencies, and generates a timeline or checklist.
 It uses an LLM planner to reason about workload, ordering, and clarity.